 South Fylde trains use the main line to Blackpool North until Kirkham and Wesham when they take the branch to Lytham, St Annes and Blackpool South.
 Lytham is an excellent centre with a range of specialist shops, the Lowther Pavilion and the annual Lytham Club Day and Rose Queen Festival/Carnival.
 Ansdell and Fairhaven is close to the Royal Lytham and St Annes Golf Club which hosts major golfing events and Fairhaven Lake.
 St Annes is a delightful town with a Victorian Pier, an annual kite festival and miles of golden sands.
 On leaving St Annes the train enters Blackpool passing Blackpool Pleasure Beach for the world famous fun fair with its spectacular rides such as Infusion, Avalanche, The Big Dipper and The Big One!!
 Then on to the end of the line at Blackpool South which is close to Blackpool Football stadium.

-Special fares are available that cover journeys onto the local bus and tram networks operated by Blackpool Transport just ask for Blackpool Bus and Tram.
-Also look out for special promotions between Northern Rail and the Pleasure Beach.
+Special fares are available that cover journeys onto the local bus and tram networks operated by Blackpool Transport – just ask for Blackpool PlusBus and get unlimited bus and tram travel between Star Gate and Cleveleys.
+Also look out for special promotions for Blackpool Pleasure Beach.

 The South Fylde Line Community Rail Partnership (SFLCRP) has a group that meets quarterly.
 The group consists of officers and representatives from Lancashire County Council, Blackpool Council, Fylde Borough Council, St. Anne’s Town Council, Arriva Rail North, Network Rail and the British Transport Police.
-The group also has a representatives from the Blackpool & Fylde Rail Users Group (BAFRUA).
+The group also has a representatives from the Blackpool & Fylde Rail Users Group (BAFRUA)